cmmasaba/SlackScraper/README.md

 Refer to the [LICENCSE](LICENSE) file for terms of usage.

 ### Contact
-For inquiries, issues or source contributions, please contact `mmasabacollins9@gmail.com`.
+For inquiries, issues or source contributions, get in touch via `mmasabacollins9@gmail.com`.

 &copy; Collins Mmasaba 2024